8 Ways to Instantly Sound More Professional

 KNOW WHEN TO USE ME, MYSELF OR I

-Many people tend to replace “me” with “myself” or “I” because they think it sounds smarter.
+Many people replace “me” with “myself” or “I” because they think it sounds smarter.
 But using the wrong word to try to elevate your language will only backfire.
-“The one grammar mistake that makes you sound like you’re only pretending to be smart is the misuse of ‘I’ for ‘me,’ says Dr. Marlena Corcoran, founder and CEO of Athena Mentor, who has spent more than a decade advising college and MBA applicants how to sound smarter.
-“For example, the following sentence is wrong: ‘Vice President Kamali congratulated Susan and I.’ The trick with this grammar rule is to get rid of the first object (in this case Susan) and test it out.
-You wouldn’t say: “Vice President Kamali congratulated I.” So instead say or write: ‘Vice President Kamali congratulated Susan and me.’”
+“The one grammar mistake that makes you sound like you’re only pretending to be smart is the misuse of ‘I’ for ‘me,’ says Dr. Marlena Corcoran, founder and CEO of Athena Mentor, who advises college and MBA applicants how to sound smarter.
+“For example, the following sentence is wrong: ‘Vice President Kamali congratulated Susan and I.’ The trick with this grammar rule is to get rid of the first object (Susan) and test it out.
+You wouldn’t say: “Vice President Kamali congratulated I.” Rather you would say "...congratulated me."
 Writer and public relations strategist Drew Plant adds that you should probably stop using “myself” entirely, especially as a replacement for “me.”
-“It is tough to use correctly, and it almost never is when you do use it,” he says.
+“It is tough to use correctly,” he says.
 “You’d do best just to banish it from your personal lexicon.”

 USE SPECIFIC, DESCRIPTIVE WORDS